clux/rust-meetup-london/source/slides.md

 breather slide

 notes:
+- putting it all together with actix
+- framework choice. hyper or actix. (actix benches are awesome but futures learning curve)
+- rocket is super nice, but still synchronous
-- question on using kube api
+- question on using kube api?

 ---
 <!-- .slide: data-background-color="#353535" class="center color" style="text-align: left;" -->